weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 kubectl apply -f ./fluxd-dep.yaml
 ~~~

-### Generate Keys for Your Repo

-Next, generate a deploy key for your repo, and configure Flux with it:
+Next, generate a PGP key for your repo, which will be used by Flux to communicate between your repo and your cluster:

 ```
 ssh-keygen -f id-rsa-flux
 ```

-Install the `fluxctl` binary on the master:
+First, install the `fluxctl` binary onto the master node:

 ```
 curl -o /usr/local/bin/fluxctl -sSL https://github.com/weaveworks/flux/releases/download/master-6cc08e4/fluxctl-linux-amd64
 chmod +x /usr/local/bin/fluxctl
 ```

-Now open a file called `flux.conf` in your favourite text editor, on the server, and paste the following config into it, replacing `<YOUR_GITHUB_USERNAME>` with your GitHub username:
+Next create a file on the master node called `flux.conf` using your favourite text editor:

 ```
 git: